Mildly Overparameterized ReLU Networks Have a Favorable Loss Landscape: Details on counting non-empty activation regions with no bad minima

 then for any $j \in [n]$

 Thus, for any $A$ with step vector rows, given a dataset consisting distinct one dimensional points we can construct network whose preactivations correspond to the activation pattern encoded by $A$.

 In summary, given a fixed, distinct one dimensional dataset we have established a one-to-one correspondence between the non-empty activation regions and the set of binary matrices whose rows are step vectors.
 For convenience we refer to these as row-step matrices.
-As there are $2n$ step vector rows of dimension $n$ and $d_1$ rows in $A$, then there are $(2n)^{d_1}$ binary row-step matrices and hence $(2n)^{d_1}$ non-empty activation regions. \end{proof} \begin{proof}[Proof of Lemma~\ref{coupon-collector}] By the union bound,
+As there are $2n$ step vector rows of dimension $n$ and $d_1$ rows in $A$, then there are $(2n)^{d_1}$ binary row-step matrices and hence $(2n)^{d_1}$ non-empty activation regions. \end{proof}